Judiciary of India: Village courts / Panchayat / Rural Court

-Gujarat State (with a judge and two assessors) was used from the 1970s onwards.
+The model from Gujarat State (with a judge and two assessors) was used from the 1970s onwards.
 In 1984 the Law Commission recommended to create Panchayats in rural areas with laymen ("having educational attainments").
 The 2008 Gram Nyayalayas Act had foreseen 5,000 mobile courts in the country for judging petty civil (property cases) and criminal (up to 2 years of prison) cases.
 However, the Act was not enforced, with only 151 functional Gram Nyayalayas in the country (as of May 2012) against a target of 5000.
 The major reasons were include financial constraints, reluctance of lawyers, police and other government officials.